etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ===============================

 * IPMI is lightweight, but unreliable
-* Redfish runs HTTP over TCP
+* Redfish runs HTTP over TCP and employs TLS

 ..
 Things to talk about ^